GuiPimenta-Dev/desafio_shape/README.md

 <br/>

-The challenge was to create a Python API, but I also created a front-end in React to consume the available endpoints.
+The challenge was to create a Python API, but I have also created a front-end in React to consume the available endpoints.

 **The front functionalities is presented below:**